steveLeVesconte/dotnet48-to-dotnet9-mvc/docs/phases/phase-01/Smoke-Test-Procedure.md

 1. **Navigate** to the page URL
 2. **Visual Check**: Record what displays - all elements, any quirks, missing items
-3. **Console Check**: Open F12 → Console tab, capture any errors or warnings present
+3. **Console Check**: Open F12 → Check both Console tab and Issues tab, capture any errors, warnings, or issues present
 4. **Document Behavior**: Record observations in the Results section (see template below)
 5. **Screenshot**: Optional - take if it helps document unusual behavior